-Six years earlier, as a 13-year old being raised by a single mother in a depressed section of Omaha, Nebraska, Garrett was chosen to participate in a mentoring program for low-income students who showed academic promise.
-Mentoring helped Garrett realize that promise, and he has since returned the favor, serving as mentor in a program he helped create at Howard University.
+Six years earlier, as a 13-year-old being raised by a single mother in a depressed section of Omaha, Nebraska, Garrett was chosen to participate in a mentoring program for low-income students who showed academic promise.
+Mentoring helped Garrett realize that promise, and he has since returned the favor, serving as a mentor in a program he helped create at Howard University.

-As he conclude his remarks on that June evening in New York City, Garrett thanked the audience for their support, and urged them to help create a nation in which every young person would have the same opportunities he has been give.
+As he concluded his remarks on that June evening in New York City, Garrett thanked the audience for their support and urged them to help create a nation in which every young person would have the same opportunities he has been given.
 He described that nation as “a limitless America, a mentored America, and a better America.”
-In that moment, with those words, Garrett embodied the power and the potential of mentoring.
+At that moment, with those words, Garrett embodied the power and the potential of mentoring.

-How would that America differ from the nation we live in today?
+How would America differ from the nation we live in today?

-Young people would still face many challenges: the growth of mentoring won’t eliminate problems such as failing schools, poverty, fractured family structures and the temptations of illegal drugs.
+Young people would still face many challenges: the growth of mentoring won’t eliminate problems such as failing schools, poverty, fractured family structures, and the temptations of illegal drugs.
 But in “a mentored America,” no young person would feel that he or she faced these challenges alone.
-In a mentored America, individuals of different generations and background would feel a sense of connectedness, a sense of family.
-In a mentored America, the encouragement, support and guidance of a trusted adult would help steer young people through the challenges and toward their true potential.
-The journey would still be difficult for many; but in a mentored America, it would be a journey of hope, and a journey that would lead to a brighter future for millions of young people.
-Rise Up & Walk Youth Outreach Center Inc. has like “Mentor,” become an instructor and role model for hundreds of youth in New York City.
+In a mentored America, individuals of different generations and backgrounds would feel a sense of connectedness, and a sense of family.
+In a mentored America, the encouragement, support, and guidance of a trusted adult would help steer young people through the challenges and toward their true potential.
+The journey would still be difficult for many, but in a mentored America, it would be a journey of hope and a journey that would lead to a brighter future for millions of young people.
+Rise Up & Walk Youth Outreach Center Inc. has become a “Mentor,” become an instructor, and a role model for hundreds of youth in New York City.
 Our goal is to partner with as many existing mentoring programs and movements to connect New York City and America’s young people with caring mentors.
 Rise Up & Walk‘s belief is that with mentors’ help and guidance, each child can discover how to unlock and achieve his or her own potential.

 Rise Up & Walk Youth Outreach Center Inc. is affiliated with Mentoring Partnership of New York and Mentor, a National organization linked with more than 4,000 mentoring programs nationwide.